 About Train Travel from Chiang Mai to Bangkok

 The train journey from Chiang Mai to Bangkok is a classic, and probably the best journey on the Thai railway network.
 What makes this journey great is the variety of scenery on the way.
 After the first hour of the journey the train reaches an area with several lakes and then ascends into the mountains.
 From the mountains the train passes through a flat landscape of rice paddy fields with towns, cities and temples dotted across the prosperous and fertile central plain of Thailand.

 As a final treat for passengers, the train negotiates its way through the back streets of old Bangkok past iconic features of the Thailand railway system, such as the Rot Fai market where vendors set up their stalls within inches of the passing trains, and the customers move to the side of the tracks for only as long as it takes a train to pass.

 Chiang Mai Railway Station

-Chiang Mai train station is about 3.7 km from Chiang Mai’s Old Town and about 1.9 km walking distance from Chiang Mai’s night bazaar area.
+Chiang Mai Train Station is about 3.7 km from Chiang Mai’s Old Town and about 1.9 km walking distance from Chiang Mai’s night bazaar area.
 It’s too far to walk so take either a shared pick up truck taxi or a tuk-tuk.
 Expect to pay around 100 THB for the trip from the Old Town.
 There are some restaurants and small shops in, and near, the railway station to buy some drinks and snacks for the journey.

-Location of Chiang Mai Station
+Location of Chiang Mai Railway Station